izyware/ios/README.md

 # Using izy-proxy macros and functions
 The SDK has syntactical parity with izy-proxy.
 For more information refer to izy-proxy documentation.
+Some of the Objective-C and CLANG features have been utilitized to simplify the workflow in the environment and achieve closer parity with Javascript environment.

+## CLANG Container/Collection Literals
+Use `NSDictionary *` for representing JSON objects in conjuction with boxed literals:

+    monitoring.log = @{ @"key": @"service", @"msg": @{
+        @"action": @"start",
+        @"context": @{
+            @"key": @"value"
+        }
+    }};

+See [ObjectiveCLiterals reference].

+## CLANG property setters
+Use setters to achieve better parity with js syntax and simplify function calls with single input and no return values, for example the following:

+    [monitoring log:@{}];

+will become

+    monitoring.log = @{};

 # Links
 * [github]